Virgin Atlantic Headquarters - Cabin Crew Interview Failure

 It had been flailing and flapping in the breeze all damn morning.

 I’d bought it to “look the part” and thought blue made me look less desperate.
-But there I was — wheezing, overdressed, mid-palpitations — finally seeing the truth: I looked like a proper tit.
+But there I was — wheezing, overdressed, mid-palpitations — finally seeing the truth: I looked like a proper wally.
 And, on top of all that, I might have to ask Virgin’s recruiters for the defib.

 Where failure ends and success begins